May 7, 2025, 6:18 pm | Read time: 8 minutes

 Currently, there are no scientific studies specifically focused on the effects of acroyoga.
 However, there are scientifically proven positive effects of yoga on the brain.

-A study that analyzed eleven studies on the effects of yoga on brain structure, function, and blood flow shows that yoga has positive effects on central brain regions.2 These include areas responsible for learning and memory, areas where emotions and stress are regulated, those that control attention, emotional regulation, and decision-making, as well as areas of self-awareness.
+A study that analyzed eleven studies on the effects of yoga on brain structure, function, and blood flow shows that yoga has positive effects on central brain regions.2 These include areas responsible for learning and memory, areas where emotions and stress are regulated, which control attention, emotional regulation, and decision-making, as well as areas of self-perception.

 These different brain areas–from the hippocampus to the amygdala to the prefrontal cortex–typically decline with age.
 The studies suggest that yoga may help counteract these age-related and neurodegenerative changes in the brain.

-Inverted poses in yoga, such as those the Flyer partially assumes in acroyoga, can activate the sympathetic nervous system, according to an Indian study.
-This indicates increased physical alertness.3 This also applies to the headstand (sirsasana)—whose alleged promotion of blood flow is outdated.
+Inverted poses in yoga, such as those the flyer partially assumes in acroyoga, can activate the sympathetic nervous system according to an Indian study.
+This indicates increased physical alertness.3 This also applies to the headstand (sirsasana)–whose supposed promotion of blood flow is outdated.

 Exercise examples

-Before starting the exercises, it’s time for a joint warm-up.
+Before starting the exercises, a joint warm-up is essential.
 Shoulder circles, wrist circles, stretching the major muscle groups, and warming up the core.
 Pay attention to clean technique and communication.
-And for new or advanced poses, always practice with a Spotter!
+And with new or advanced poses, always practice with a spotter!

 Bird Pose

-The Base lies on their back, legs vertical, soles of the feet at the Flyer’s hips.
-The Flyer lies with their stomach facing the ground on the Base’s feet, supporting themselves with their hands on the Base’s hands.
+The base lies on their back, legs vertical, soles of the feet at the flyer’s hips.
+The flyer lies with their stomach on the base’s feet, supporting themselves with their hands on the base’s hands.

 Throne